Assuming the Role of NCI Center for Global Health Director: Advancing Global Oncology Research

 To date, CGH has served an essential role in health diplomacy, evidence dissemination, and policy response in support of the NCI mission, and is poised to expand its partnerships and research initiatives.
 Over the past decade, the Center has advanced programs that strengthen NCI’s existing global research portfolio and continues to contribute resources to strengthen existing international research collaborations and biomedical partnerships that advance NCI scientific priorities.
 The Center has also been instrumental in working with NIH and NCI colleagues to identify new opportunities and develop new collaborations in cancer research with international partners.
 For example, as a former Fogarty International Center (FIC) grantee, I look forward to developing and leveraging our strong relationship with Fogarty, along with other NIH and federal partners.

 As noted in the report cited above, an important upcoming opportunity for NDCC and related organizations to increase collaboration efforts is the 8th Annual Symposium on Global Cancer Research.
-At this scientific satellite meeting of the 8th Annual Symposium on Global Cancer Research on April 17, 2020, participants will discuss trends, gaps, and potential collaborations in global cancer research and control.
+At this scientific satellite meeting of the 11th Consortium of Universities for Global Health Conference, participants will discuss trends, gaps, and potential collaborations in global cancer research and control.

 In the coming weeks and months, I look forward to discussing challenges and opportunities with other NCI colleagues and stakeholders.
 As I begin, I deeply appreciate the opportunity to build on the legacy from the first CGH Director, Dr. Ted Trimble.
 Also, I am sincerely grateful to CGH Interim Director Dr. Bob Croyle for his dedication and support during my first days at the Center and his help in ensuring a seamless transition, along with other CGH staff and NCI leadership.
 The Center looks forward to their continued contributions.